alekdavis/PlexBackup/README.md

 By default, the script compresses every essential folder under the root of the Plex application data folder (`Plex Media Server`) and saves the compressed data as separate ZIP files.
 For better efficiency (in case the backup folder is remote, such as on a NAS share), it first compresses the data in a temporary local file and then moves the compressed file to a backup folder (you can compress the data and save the ZIP files directly to the backup folder by setting the value of the `TempZipFileDir` parameter to null or empty string).
 There is a problem with PowerShell's compression routine that fails to process files and folders with paths that are longer than 260 characters.
 If you get this error, use the `SpecialPlexAppDataSubDirs` parameter (in code or config file) to specify the folders that are too long (or parents of the subfolders or files that are too long) and PlexBackup will copy them as-is without using compression (by default, the following application data folder is not compressed: `Plug-in Support\Data\com.plexapp.system\DataItems\Deactivated`).

 #### 7zip
 Instead of the default compression, you can use the [7-zip](https://www.7-zip.org/) command-line tool `7z.exe`).
-7-zip works faster (for both compression and extraction) and produces smaller compressed files.
+7-zip works faster (for both compression and extraction), it produces smaller compressed files, and it allowes you to exclude specific file types using the `ExcludePlexAppDataFiles` parameter (by default, it excludes `*.bif`, i.e. thumbnail preview files).
 To use 7-zip encryption, [install 7-zip](https://www.7-zip.org/download.html), and set the PlexBackup script's `Type` parameter to `7zip` (i.e. `-Type 7zip`) or use the `-SevenZip` shortcut (on command line).
 If you install 7-zip in a non-default directory, use the `ArchiverPath` parameter to set path to the `7z.exe` file.

 #### Robocopy
 If you run PlexBackup with the `Robocopy` switch, instead of compression, the script will create a mirror of the Plex application data folder (minus the non-essential folders) using the [Robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) command (executed with the `/MIR` switch).
+Robocopy also allows you to exclude specific file types as [described above](#7zip).

 You may want to play with either option to see which one works better for you.